 U.S.-EQUATORIAL GUINEA RELATIONS

 The United States established diplomatic relations with Equatorial Guinea in 1968, following the country’s independence from Spain.
 Equatorial Guinea’s President has held office for more than three decades, and his party dominates the legislature.
 Three major U.S. foreign policy issues form the cornerstone of the bilateral relationship with Equatorial Guinea — good governance and democracy; the protection of human rights, including combatting trafficking in persons; supporting mutually beneficial economic growth and diversification; and protecting U.S. national security interests, with a focus on maritime security and access to energy resources.
 The United States seeks to encourage improved human rights, the development of a working civil society, greater fiscal transparency, and increased government investment in Equatorial Guinea’s people in areas such as health and education.
 The United States is helping Equatorial Guinea to enact an Action Plan to combat trafficking in persons.

 U.S. Assistance to Equatorial Guinea

 Bilateral Economic Relations

 Equatorial Guinea’s hydrocarbon riches dwarf all other economic activity.
-U.S. oil companies are one of Equatorial Guinea’s largest investors, and they have a lead role in oil and gas exploration and extraction in the Gulf of Guinea, where most of the country’s reserves are located.
-Equatorial Guinea’s exports to the U.S. are dominated by petroleum products.
-In an effort to attract increased U.S. investment and facilitate work in the hydrocarbon sector, U.S. passport-holders are entitled to visa-free entry.
-Imports from the United States include machinery, iron and steel products, vehicles, agricultural products (particularly poultry, beef, and pork products), and optic and medical instruments, and inorganic chemical and rare earth minerals.
-The United States is following closely Equatorial Guinea’s discussions with the IMF on a possible program aiming to reduce the fiscal deficit, increase non-oil revenue, address public financial management weaknesses (while protecting social spending), and improve governance and transparency in public administration and the hydrocarbon sector.
+U.S. oil companies are the largest investors in Equatorial Guinea, and they have a lead role in oil and gas exploration and extraction in the Gulf of Guinea, where most of the country’s reserves are located.
+Equatorial Guinea’s exports to the United States are dominated by petroleum products and organic chemicals.
+In an effort to attract increased U.S. investment and facilitate work in the hydrocarbon sector, U.S. passport-holders are entitled to visa-free entry to Equatorial Guinea.
+Imports from the United States include machinery, iron and steel products, vehicles, agricultural products (particularly poultry, beef, and pork products), and optic and medical instruments.
+The United States is following closely Equatorial Guinea’s engagement with the IMF on a program aiming to reduce the fiscal deficit, increase non-oil revenue, address public financial management weaknesses (while protecting social spending), and improve governance and transparency in public administration and the hydrocarbon sector.

 Equatorial Guinea’s Membership in International Organizations